-- Uses: medical oxygen is part of medical treatments both for humans and animals; industrial oxygen can play a part in different processes such as combustion, oxidation, and other chemical reactions.
+- Uses: medical oxygen is part of medical treatments both for humans and animals; industrial oxygen, which is produced in industrial quantities, can play a part in different processes such as combustion, oxidation, and other chemical reactions.

-- Composition: medical oxygen must guarantee a high purity.
+- Composition: industrial oxygen does not subject to the same degree of purification and filtration as medical oxygen.
+The last one must guarantee a high purity.
 In fact, the European Directorate for the Quality of Medicines has established that any medical oxygen generator plant must guarantee a 93% purity (which can reach up to 95%) in order for it to be used safely.
 In the case of medical oxygen obtained through cryogenic methods, it must guarantee a 99% purity level.